spectrochempy/spectrochempy/docs/devguide/contributing.rst

     git pull upstream master --ff-only

-When you want to update the feature branch with changes in master after you have created the you have created the branch, see the section on :ref:`updating a PR <contributing.update-pr>`.
+When you want to update the feature branch with changes in the master after you have created the you have created the branch, see the section on :ref:`updating a PR <contributing.update-pr>`.